Modern Slavery Act 2015

 Our participation in industry associations and our dealings with third party partners also provides DCC Vital with information regarding slavery and human trafficking risks in the industries where DCC Vital is active, and best practice in avoiding them.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 March 2023
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human rights violations statement for the financial year ending 31 March 2024.

 This statement has been approved by the DCC Vital Leadership Team.